gwappa/amorphys/docs/source/core/temporal.rst

     .. py:attribute:: date

+        an optional (but recommended) :py:class:`Date` property
-        a required :py:class:`Date` property specifying the date of this procedure.
+        specifying the date of this procedure.

         Usually, the value for this property holds a reference to a variable, as the date of the procedure varies across subjects and/or sessions.

-        Although it is possible to assign ``null`` to this property in some rare cases, it is not recommended to do so.

     .. py:attribute:: start-time